P1935404/DSAI/README.md

   - EDA: odor_n, odor_f, stalk-surface-above-ring_k, stalk-surface-below-ring_k, ring-type_p
 - The features for stalk-root and stalk-color-below-ring are found not to be effective predictors of the class (poisonous, edible).
 Therefore, we are going to ignore these 2 features when selecting for training data.
 - In conclusion, the most important features for training the model include the following: odor_f, gill-size_n, odor_n, stalk-surface-above-ring_k, stalk-surface-below-ring_k, ring-type_p, bruises_f
 - <b>Therefore, we concluded the Random Forest is the best classifier to classify mushrooms among the 3 classifiers.
 Users are recommended the use random forest to help verify whether the mushrooms are edible or poisonous.
-However, users must noot overrely on the model.
+However, users must not overrely on the model.
 It is also important for users to treat the model as a reference and double check the mushrooms before consuming</b>
 - <b>Also, all 3 have attained a score of around 0.97, which we deem is good enough, we do not need to do ensembling to increase the accuracy.</b>

 ## What did we learn from this project?